-As we really get down to the brass tacks and come to the tactical and operational levels, what should your data governance organizational structure look like?
+As we really get down to the brass tacks and come to the teams’ roles at tactical and operational levels, what should your data governance organisational structure look like?
 Like a lot of questions in life, this one has no single right answer.

 The focus of your data governance project and the maturity and size of the organization will certainly influence this structure.
 However, we can also learn from the practices and patterns followed by organizations that are data pioneers.